KNMI/knmitransformer/README.md

 Netherlands.
 With this program current climate time series are transformed to represent the climate of the KNMI 2014 scenarios for 2030, 2050, and 2085.

-The actual transformation procedures for daily meteorological variables are written in R-code
+The following R-functions for the transformation of daily meteorological variables are provided:

-- 'rr_trans_KNMI14'  : precipitation    (sum)                [mm]
+- 'TransformPrecip'      precipitation       (sum)                [mm]
-- 'tm_trans_KNMI14'  : temperature      (mean, min and max)  [degrees Celsius]
+- 'TransformTemp'        temperature         (mean, min and max)  [degrees Celsius]
-- 'rsds_trans_KNMI14': global radiation (sum)                [kJ/m2]
+- 'TransformRadiation'   global radiation    (sum)                [kJ/m2]

-The R-functions

-- 'TransformPrecip'
-- 'TransformTemp'
-- 'TransformRadiation'
-- 'TransformEvap'
+- 'TransformEvap'        Makkink Evaporation (sum)                [mm]

-are meant to read and transform ASCII files in a format often used by KNMI to provide data to professional users (see example *.dat files mentioned below).

-If not provided as argument the  change factors / deltas the official KNMI deltas are used.
+The routines and the used change factors are developed for the use within the Netherlands.

 One can inspect the official KNMI14 change factors / deltas in the 'inst/extData' folder.

 <!-- # Examples should be given to users
 The following files provide (elemetary) examples how to use above scripts.